 - Provides high bonding strength to compensate for different thermal expansions

-It’s important to pay close attention to the specific properties of each foam tape to decide which is best for your application.
+It’s important to pay close attention to the specific properties of each foam tape when deciding which is best for your application.
 Variations in foam tape densities, thicknesses, adhesive systems and cell structure allow for a great variety of end uses.
-The success of your end product depends on securing the foam tape that best fits your needs.
+The success of your finished product depends on specifying the foam tape that best suits your application.

 Closed Cell Foam: Silicone Foam, PVC Foam, Neoprene Sponge Blend, Cross-Linked PE Foam, EPDM Foam Blend, Cork, EVA Foam, Nitrile Sponge Blend

 Solid Rubber: Natural Rubber, SBR, Butyl Rubber, Santoprene, EPDM Rubber, Silicone Rubber, Neoprene Rubber, Buna Nitrile